anas-asimi/moroccan-annonce-bot/README.md

-# Jobs-hunter
+# moroccan-annonce-bot
-a node app to auto apply to jobs in www.marocannonces.com
+a node app for auto apply to jobs in www.marocannonces.com